anantguptadbl/python/tensorflow-examples/autoencoders/README.md

 AutoEncoders are one of the simplest and powerful tools in neural networks.
 I have tried to provide examples of various kinds of autoencoders

 ## Vanilla AutoEncoder
+In Vanilla AutoEncoders, we simply have the same data as input and output and fully connected layers

 ## Cross Entropy AutoEncoder